 Discover where your Saturn is, and also learn about your house and sign combination for it.
 An Astrologer can also advise you on information such as its connection with other planets in your natal chart.
 However, the above short descriptions will provide you with a general idea of where to begin.
 Whenever you feel lost on your life path, Saturn is there to teach you and to guide you.
 Utilize it energy to help you face your fears, and also learn from them.
 What you learn about yourself becomes your life purpose to teach others.

 Learn more about how your Astrology chart influences your Soul Mission.
-Book a Soul Mission Astrology session with Karen.
+Order an Astrology Birth Chart Report from Karen.